-Awards under the Company's stock incentive plans include certain rights that allow the holder to exercise a put feature for the underlying Class A or Class C Common Stock after a six month holding period following the issuance of such common stock.
-The put feature requires the Company to purchase the stock at its fair market value.
-Accordingly, these awards and such common stock are subject to reclassification from equity to temporary equity, and the Company determines the award amounts to be classified as temporary equity as follows:
+Through June 27, 2021, awards under the Company's stock incentive plans included certain rights that allowed the holder to exercise a put feature for the underlying Class A or Class C Common Stock after a six month holding period following the issuance of such common stock.
+The put feature required the Company to purchase the stock at its fair market value.
+Accordingly, these awards and such common stock were subject to reclassification from equity to temporary equity.
+The put feature expired on June 27, 2021, and as a result there were no issued and outstanding awards that were reclassified as temporary equity as of July 30, 2021.